The Sum of Its Parts: Analysis of Federated Byzantine Agreement Systems: Analysis algorithms

 In this paper, we propose an additional, alternative algorithm (\cref{algo:alt_has_quorum_intersection}), that doesn't check for pairwise intersections but instead checks whether the \emph{complement sets} of found quorums contain quorums themselves.
 If this is never the case, the FBAS enjoys quorum intersection.
 This approach for checking for quorum intersection has the benefit that only a constant number of node sets must be held in memory at the same time, as opposed to all minimal quorum sets as in \cref{algo:has_quorum_intersection}.
 The space complexity of the check is therefore reduced from exponential to linear.

 Our implementation of \cref{algo:alt_has_quorum_intersection} is also empirically faster for many FBASs, probably because \texttt{contains\_quorum} scales better than iterating once over all minimal quorums, and because less data must be written to memory.
 For both algorithms, we leave out optimization details such as leveraging the fact that quorum intersection is guaranteed to hold if all minimal quorums $\Min{U} \in \Min{\Quorums}$ have cardinality greater than $\frac{\len{\bigcup \Min{\Quorums}}}{2}$.
+In \cref{algo:alt_has_quorum_intersection}, for example, it suffices to check only minimal quorums with fewer than $\frac{\len{\bigcup \Min{\Quorums}}}{2}$ members.